brysonsy/brysonsy.github.io/essays/quarantine-and-me.md

 ## The Impact

 Though the impact that Covid has had on my life is undeniable.
+It has made me much more aware of my cleanliness and personal hygiene due to not wanting to infect my family members with anything.